 Continuous Service

 Many of the benefits of employment are determined at least in part by an employee’s length of service.
-Therefore, the computation of “continuous service” must be accomplished in a fair, consistent, and impartial manner.
+Therefore, continuous service must be calculated in a consistent and equitable manner.

-Continuous service begins with a person’s date of employment in a benefits eligible position and is not broken by leaves of absence so long as an employee returns to work before the expiration of such leaves.
-Continuous service is also not broken by entry into military service so long as the employee exercises his or her return rights and all conditions established by the U.S. Department of Labor regarding such return are met.
+Continuous service begins with a person’s date of employment in a benefits eligible position and is unaffected by leaves of absence, so long as an employee returns to work at the conclusion of such leaves.
+Continuous service is also unaffected by military service so long as the employee exercises his or her return rights and all conditions established by the U.S. Department of Labor regarding such return are met.

 1. Involuntary termination;